Skip to main content

 Orthodox Christian Wedding Ceremonies in Ethiopia

 Ethiopian Orthodox wedding ceremonies involve priests conducting services lasting 1-2 hours with specific requirements including genealogical verification up to 7 generations, crown exchanges, and participation of 100-300 guests.
-These ceremonies represent 43.5% of Ethiopian weddings and cost 30,000-150,000 Birr ($540-$2,700 USD).
+According to the Ethiopian Orthodox Tewahedo Church, these ceremonies represent a significant portion of Ethiopian weddings and cost 30,000-150,000 Birr ($540-$2,700 USD).
+Those interested in Orthodox traditions may also explore Orthodox wedding traditions for broader context.

 Orthodox ceremony components: